longway13/FinanceGuard/README.md

 <img src="./fig_main.png" alt="FinanceGuard Main" width="600" />
 <img src="./fig_dispute_cases.png" alt="FinanceGuard Disputes" width="600" />

+Due to some issues with the backend, we are currently showcasing only the frontend demo.
+We plan to update with a full demo video soon.🔥

 ## Features

 - **Risk Analysis:** Upload your financial contract and let our AI agent detect hidden risks.